 Our mission is to organize, train and equip a lifestyle of worship.

-We do this by organizing community outreach events, providing training and seminars to churches and religious groups, and by donating musical instruments and equipment.
+We accomplish this by organizing community outreach events, providing training and seminars to churches and religious groups, and by donating musical instruments and equipment.
 We are a 501(c)3 non-profit corporation supported fully by donations and grants.

 Our vision is to lead the world to worship God the Father through Jesus Christ, to sing His praise and glorify Him by living out His kingdom on Earth.